ekamperi/ekamperi.github.io/_posts/2021-06-11-acquisition-functions.md

 With UCB, the exploitation vs. exploration trade-off is explicit and easy to tune via the parameter $$\lambda$$.
 Concretely, we construct a weighted sum of the expected performance captured by $$\mu(x)$$ of the Gaussian Process, and of the uncertainty $$\sigma(x)$$, captured by the standard deviation of the GP.
 When $$\lambda$$ is small, BO will favor solutions that are expected to be high-performing, i.e., have high $$\mu(x)$$.
 On the contrary, when $$\lambda$$ is large BO consider the exploration of currently uncharted areas in the search space.

+Example with a large value for $$\lambda$$.
+UCB favors areas where we don't have any samples from.

 <p align="center">
  <img style="width: 80%; height: 80%" src="{{ site.url }}/images/acquisition_functions/ucb_large_lambda.png" alt="UCB function">
 </p>

+Example with a value for $$\lambda$$ around 1 (I made $$\lambda=1.2$$ so that the curves don't coincide).
+UCB balances between known good values and unexplored areas.

 <p align="center">
  <img style="width: 80%; height: 80%" src="{{ site.url }}/images/acquisition_functions/ucb_medium_lambda.png" alt="UCB function">
 </p>

+Example with a small value for $$\lambda$$.
+UCB is very conservative and causes aggressive sampling around the current best solution.

 <p align="center">
  <img style="width: 80%; height: 80%" src="{{ site.url }}/images/acquisition_functions/ucb_small_lambda.png" alt="UCB function">